sbt/sbt/CONTRIBUTING.md

 When opening a new issue,

  * Please state the problem clearly and provide enough context.
-Code examples and build transcripts are often useful when appropriately edited.
+  + Code examples and build transcripts are often useful when appropriately edited.
+  + Show error messages and stack traces if appropriate.
+ * Minimize the problem to reduce non-essential factors.
+For example, dependencies or special environments.
- * Include all relevant information needed to reproduce such as the version of sbt and Scala being used.
+ * Include all relevant information needed to reproduce, such as the version of sbt and Scala being used.

 Finally, thank you for taking the time to report a problem.